GSA/digitalgov.gov/content/news/2012/11/2012-11-14-comscore-report-october-2012.md

 # Redirects: Enter the full URL that this page will point to.
 redirectto: https://digital.gov/guides/site-scanning/

-# Set date archived.
-Page will not publish if after date.
-expirydate: "2024-04-25"

 title: "comScore Report, October 2012"
 summary: "In October 2012, comScore, a Web analytics research company, released an independently produced report that analyzes 75 federal agency websites on a range of quantitative and qualitative factors."